Musigwa-zz/CodeLab/.github/pull-request-template.md

 - Check out this branch by `git checkout [the branch for this pr]`
 - Run `yarn` to install the project dependencies
 - Make sure your android emulator and/or iOS simulator is installed and working properly
-- Run `yarn run ios` or `yarn run android` to start the application in either platform.
+- Run `yarn run ios` or `yarn run android` to start the application on either platform.

 #### Checklist: